 “Nothing brings greater satisfaction than having a child to whom you have just explained something light up and say, “I got it”!
 In addition to tutoring, I played on the playground with children, accompanied classes to zoos and cultural events, started knitting clubs, and pen pal clubs.
 Letters were exchanged with children in Florida and California and as far away as Nepal.
 When a child in Florida said his favorite food was grits, I baked a grits casserole so our children could have a taste.
 Loved the look on one little boy’s face when he tried the grits.

 “Once when a mom called the school to have her child walk home, the child didn’t know which home to walk to.
 That is when I realized that some of these children had no home.
 Some children would come to school in tattered, dirty clothes.
 When the school changed to uniforms, the ALC started a huge project of providing uniforms to needy children.
-Today this project has expanded to five elementary schools and many children can now go to school with their head held high.
+Today this project has expanded to six elementary schools and many children can now go to school with their head held high.

 “Another Assistance League activity is bringing sing-alongs to nursing homes and assisted living facilities.
 Often some of the attendees can hardly sit straight in a chair, but we see their lips moving to the songs and we realize that maybe we’ve brought a little joy into their life that day.